 Mince cilantro (no need to stem).

 Stem jalapeño, remove seeds and ribs, and slice into very thin strips.
-Be sure to wash hands, utensils, and cutting board after working with jalapeño.
+Wash hands and cutting board after working with jalapeño.

 Halve lime and juice.